mbask/treecm/README.md

 # treecm
-An R package to compute and plot the centre of mass of the tree itself.
+`treecm` is an R package to compute and plot the centre of mass of the tree itself.

 ## Centre of mass
 Estimating the coordinates of the centre of mass (barycentre) of a tree is crucial to judge its static stability.
 The centre of mass of a perfectly static tree lies inside its circumference at its base, that is the x and y coordinates of the barycentre lie inside the pi * r^2 surface where r is the radius of tree base.